raspberrypilearning/archery-scratch2/CONTRIBUTING.md

-# Contributing

-All contributions are assumed to be licensed under the same licence as the source, i.e. [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/).
-This licence must remain in all derivatives of this work.

-## Issues

-If you find a mistake, bug, or other problem, please [open an issue](https://github.com/raspberrypilearning/repo-name/issues) in this repository.

-## Pull requests

 All edits to a resource should be made to the draft branch or to a fork of the repo.
 These patches can then be submitted as a pull request.